Ishwar Das Varshnei

-Ishwar Das Varshney (died 1948) was the father of the glass industry in India.
+Ishwar Das Varshnei (died 1948) was the father of the glass industry in India.

 Early life and education

 Shri Ishwar Das Varshnei was born in Aligarh and was the son of Lala Jagannath Prasad and grandson of Lala Gabdamal, famous cloth merchants in Sikandra Rao.
 Shri Ishwar Das Varshnei was the father of Glass Industry in India and was one of those to whom the establishment and successful working of blown ware, pressed ware and a many sheet glass factories in India can to be described.
 He was the first President of the Indian Ceramic Society.
 He was born at Aligarh in 1879, and after getting his earlier education at the M. A. 0.
 College, Aligarh, he proceeded to Japan in 1901 to study sugar technology at Koto Koyo Gakko, Tokio.
 But he subsequently gave up his sugar training in favour of glass industry, simply to meet the challenge of one Mr. Wagley who had written in the 'Indian People" that glass industry was impossible in India.